arcticmatt/CS1/README.md

 CS1
 ===

-<b>Honor Code</b>: If you are currently taking CS1 at Caltech, or are planning on taking it at some point, don't look at this
+<b>Honor Code</b>: If you are currently taking CS1 at Caltech, or are planning on taking it at some point, don't look at this repository